Quantum marginals, faces, and coatoms: Lattices Associated with a Space of Hermitian Matrices

 \subsection{Geometry of the State Space}

 The exposed faces and the normal cones of the state space $\cD(\cA)$ are represented in terms of projectors.

 Let $P_0:\cH(\cA)\to\cP(\cA)$ denote the map from the set of hermitian matrices to the set of projectors, where $P_0(A)$ is the spectral projector of $A$ corresponding to the smallest eigenvalue of $A$.
-We call $P_0(A)$ the \emph{ground projector} of $A$ by its name in physics if $A$ is an energy operator.
+We call $P_0(A)$ the \emph{ground projector} of $A$ by its name in physics if $A$ represents an energy observable.

 The exposed face of the state space $\cD(\cA)$ exposed by $A\in\cH(\cA)$ is

 Note that

 where $S(\rho)$ is the \emph{support projector} of $\rho$, the sum of the spectral projectors corresponding to the nonzero eigenvalues.
 Moreover, the map